sim-ware/beginnerCode/README.md

 # codeForDerps
-The beginnings of a guide to take one from Derp to Dev
+The beginnings of a guide to take one from Derp to Dev.

-#Intro
+## Intro
 So, you want to be a developer?

 Maybe you want to a Back End Engineer, optimising your code to handle complex data.